sajeetharan/SajeeWeb/blog/2020/02/2020-02-02-create-github-issue-report-with-azure/index.md

 ---
-title: "Create Github Issue Reporter with Azure Function and CosmosDB"
+title: Create Github Issue Reporter with Azure Function and CosmosDB
-utcDate: "2020-02-02"
+Date: '2020-02-02'
 categories:
-  - "appinsights"
+  - appinsights
-  - "azurefunction"
+  - azurefunction
-  - "ci-cd"
+  - ci-cd
-  - "cloud"
+  - cloud
-  - "cosmosdbsdk"
+  - cosmosdbsdk
-  - "database"
+  - database
-  - "opensource"
+  - opensource
-  - "typescript"
+  - typescript
-  - "vscode"
+  - vscode
 tags:
-  - "azure"
+  - azure
-  - "azurefunctions"
+  - azurefunctions
-  - "cosmosdb"
+  - cosmosdb
-  - "github"
+  - github
-  - "issues"
+  - issues
-  - "report"
+  - report
-coverImage: "appservice-e1580665144693.jpg"
+coverImage: appservice-e1580665144693.jpg
+utcDate: '2025-04-24T09:52:37.711Z'
 ---

 Many times you would have wanted to have one view/dashboard of all the Github issues created for your open source repositories.
 I have almost 150 repositories and it becomes really hard to find which are the priority ones to be fixed.
 In this post we will see how you can create a one dashboard/report to view all your github issues in a page using Azure Function(3.X with Typescript) and Azure CosmosDB.